 - collaborations between teachers, literacy leaders and library team

-If you have undertaken a student survey to gauge reading preferences, present the summarized results in an Appendix, but refer here to main findings, actions and the resulting impact.
+If you have undertaken a student survey to gauge reading preferences, present the summarised results in an Appendix, but refer here to main findings, actions and the resulting impact.

-Outline ways in which the library has supported inquiry learning, and information literacy development, with evidence to support your statement.
-Note where there has been an increase in collaboration between library team and teaching staff, or if the school has developed an inquiry approach in which the library has played a part.
+Outline how the library has supported inquiry learning and information literacy development, with evidence to support your statement.
+Include examples of collaboration between library team and teachers, or instances where the library has supported and contributed to specific inquiry learning planning across your school.

 Development of your library collection (books and online)